2021 Chaman bombings: 24 March

 A bomb left 3 people dead and another 13 were injured.

 The terrorist act involved the detonation of a remote-controlled bomb placed in a motorcycle.
 The target of the attack was a senior police officer.
 The explosion occurred as the police car was about to pass the motorcycle.
 Among the three dead was a child, while two security personnel were among the 13 wounded.
 The Pakistani Taliban claimed responsibility for the attack.

 21 May

 A bomb killed seven people and another 14 were injured.
 The attack occurred at a pro-Palestinian protest.
 21 May has been declared as Palestine Solidarity Day by the Pakistani government, following the Israeli bombing of Palestinians.
-To mark the National Day of Solidarity, Jamiat-e-Ulema Islam, one of Pakistan's leading religious political organizations, organized a protest march.
+To mark the National Day of Solidarity, Jamiat-e-Ulema Islam, one of Pakistan's leading religious political organisations, organised a protest march.
 The improvised explosive device exploded just as the demonstrators had finished their protest march.